masesgroup/PLCOnNet/src/documentation/articles/usagePS.md

 ## Cmdlet available

-_plc4netps_ accepts the following cmdlets:
+_plconnetps_ accepts the following cmdlets:

-* **Start-PLC4NetPS**: Initialize the engine and shall be the first command to be invoked.
+* **Start-PLCOnNetPS**: Initialize the engine and shall be the first command to be invoked.
 The arguments are:
   * LicensePath
   * JDKHome
   * JVMPath